beab1212/addis-music/README.md

 => try to use ai generated arts for songs or albums
 => use Bearer or JWT Bearer authentication instead of cookie.

+=> make it artist base implementation(account type user and artist) => implement access control for image and song assets => don't forget to include big size file's in .gitignore => add advanced auth mechanism(otp) email verification => try to use ai generated arts for songs or albums
+=> use Bearer or JWT Bearer authentication instead of cookie.

 ## <h2 style="color:#6600ff">Dependencies</h2>
 redis-server 5.0.7-2ubuntu0.1 amd64